 ***The application period for the Summer 2020 program will open on January 01, 2020 and close on February 17, 2020.
 Descriptions of projects available for 2020 should be posted around the middle of December.
-For questions or concerns (including late application submission) please contact us at the email address below**
+For questions or concerns please contact us at the email address below**

 Available projects.
-Descriptions of project available for the Summer of 2019 are available here (note that there is a second page with more options that you need to access by clicking on “older posts” at the bottom of the page).
+Descriptions of projects available for the Summer of 2019 are available here (note that there is a second page with more options that you need to access by clicking on “older posts” at the bottom of the page).
 You will be asked to choose your top three projects for the application – please read the descriptions carefully.

 Projects are categorized into three different types: